bps12/bps12.github.io/_posts/2017-11-15-AMD-Linux-Driver.md

 ### The Install
 You can find the instructions [here](http://support.amd.com/en-us/kb-articles/Pages/AMDGPU-Pro-Beta-Mining-Driver-for-Linux-Release-Notes.aspx).

+I have additionally heard rumblings on bitcointalk and discord that the ROCm kernel is also required for this fix.
+I was already running this kernel on my miners testing out some ways to process media at scale for future VDI deployments.

 The directions are pretty self explanatory, upgrade or install the driver and reboot your system.
 You'll need to add the boot paramater amdgpu.vm_fragment_size=9 to the boot options in /etc/default/grub.
 This fix should only need to applied with Ellesmere cards (RX 480s / 580s).
 Vega cards set the 2MB fragments in the userspace automatically.